-Registrant's telephone number, including area code: (808) 326-1353 check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes ☒ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days, \boxtimes Yes \square No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company □

-Securities registered pursuant to Section 12(b) of the Act:
+CYANOTECH C (Exact name of registrant Nevada (State or other jurisdiction of incorporation or organization) 73-4460 Queen Kaahumanu Highway, Suite 102, 91-1206026 (I. R. S. Employer Identification No.) Kailua-Kona, Hawaii 96740 (Address of principal executive offices) Registrant's telephone number, inc (Zip Code) cluding area code: (808) 326-1353 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act. ☐ Yes ☒ No Indicate by check mark whether the registrant (1) has filed all reports require 1934 during the preceding 12 months (or for such shorter period that the registring requirements for the past 90 days. \boxtimes Yes \square No Indicate by check mark whether the registrant has submitted electronically of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 month such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, ar an emerging growth company.
+See the definitions of "large accelerated filer growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has new or revised financial accounting standards provided pursuant to Section Indicate by check mark whether the registrant has filed a report on and attest control over financial reporting under Section 404(b) of the Sarbanes-Oxley prepared or issued its audit report. ⊠ If securities are registered pursuant to Section 12(b) of the Act, indicate by the filing reflect the correction of an error to previously issued financial star Indicate by check mark whether any of those error corrections are restatemed received by any of the registrant's executive officers during the relevant received.
+Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The aggregate market value of common shares held by non-affiliates composite last business day of the registrant's most recently completed second f